 - August 7, 2023 - Curriculog opens for Graduate proposal submissions

-- October 9-16: Five Year Course Discontinue Report Generated, and survey sent to Colleges
+- October 9-16: Five Year Course Discontinue Report generated, and sent to Colleges

-- November 9th: Five Year Course Discontinue Report Survey due back to UGS/OGS
+- November 9th: Five Year Course Discontinue Report due back to UGS/OGS

 - December 4th @ 5 pm - Deadline Day!